First White House budget proposal to preview Biden's goals

-WASHINGTON (Reuters) -President Joe Biden will release his first budget proposal to Congress on Friday, offering a long-awaited glimpse into his policy agenda that will mark a sharp departure from his predecessor, Donald Trump.
+WASHINGTON (Reuters) - President Joe Biden will release his first budget proposal to Congress on Friday, offering a long-awaited glimpse into a policy agenda that will mark a sharp departure from his predecessor, Donald Trump.

-Nearly three months into a job consumed by a fight against the COVID-19 pandemic, the budget proposal could shed light on the Democratic president’s priorities ranging from cybersecurity to immigration and climate change.
+Nearly three months into a job consumed by the fight against the COVID-19 pandemic, the budget proposal could shed light on the Democratic president’s priorities ranging from cybersecurity to immigration and climate change.

 Among other measures, the document is expected to request some $715 billion for the Department of Defense, roughly even in inflation-adjusted terms with this year, according to a person familiar with the matter.
 It would represent a compromise between liberals trying to impose cuts and hawks who want spending to increase.